GeoAnalytics/Getting_and_Cleaning_data_Raviproject/CodeBook.md

 to occur in other variables as well, so I cleaned the dataset by fixing this typo.

 ### Task 5 - Create a second, independent tidy data set with the average of each variable for each activity and each subject.
-Finally, I created a second dataset in the form of a .csv file named "independent_tidy_dataset.csv" which can be found on this
+Finally, I created a second dataset in the form of a .txt file named "independent_tidy_dataset.txt" which can be found on this
 Github repo.
 This dataset makes use of the "Activity_label" and "Subject_ID" variables.
 For these each of these 2 variables, I computed the average of their respective measurement variables.